After inciting mob attack, Trump retreats in rage. Then, grudgingly, he admits his loss.

 As a mob of Trump supporters breached police barricades and seized the Capitol, Trump was disengaged in discussions with Pentagon leaders about deploying the National Guard to aid the overwhelmed U.S. Capitol Police, according to two people familiar with the talks.

-Vice President Pence worked directly with acting defense secretary Christopher C. Miller and Joint Chiefs of Staff Chairman Gen. Mark A. Milley, as well as with House Speaker Nancy Pelosi (D-Calif.), Senate Minority Leader Charles E. Schumer (D-N.Y.) and Senate Majority Leader Mitch McConnell (R-Ky.), about the unrest at the Capitol and military deployments, the people said.
+Vice President Pence worked directly with acting defense secretary Christopher C. Miller and the Joint Chiefs of Staff chairman, Gen. Mark A. Milley, as well as with House Speaker Nancy Pelosi (D-Calif.), Senate Minority Leader Charles E. Schumer (D-N.Y.) and Senate Majority Leader Mitch McConnell (R-Ky.), concerning the unrest at the Capitol and military deployments, the people said.

-As for Trump, one of the people said, “He was completely, totally out of it.”
+As for Trump, one of the people said, “he was completely, totally out of it.”
 This person added, “He made no attempt to reach out to them.”

 Instead of exercising his commander-in-chief duties to help protect the Capitol from an attempted insurrection, Trump watched the attack play out on television.
 There was little communication among the White House staff, other than a message instructing officials to leave early and stay safe.